• Skip to main content

 Fulfillment

-It took roughly a week from the time they sent it off for fulfillment until I received it from a pharmacy in Scottsdale, Arizona.
+It took roughly a week from when they sent it for fulfillment until I received it from a pharmacy in Scottsdale, Arizona.
 For reference, I am in Texas.

-You will receive 5 antibiotics, a case, and an antibiotic guide booklet.
+You will receive five antibiotics, a case, and an antibiotic guide booklet.
 Don’t worry if your bottles don’t look just like the picture.
-Jase Medical works with pharmacies all over the United States to fill prescriptions which is why the prescription bottles may not look the same as pictured below.
+Jase Medical works with pharmacies all over the United States to fill prescriptions, so the prescription bottles may not look the same as pictured below.

 Jase Medical antibiotics that I received